mozartsempiano/instagram-no-double-tap/README.md

 ## Installation
 ### Load as an Unpacked Extension
 1. Download or clone this repository.
+2. Unpack it.
-2. Open Chrome and go to `chrome://extensions/`.
+3. Open Chrome and go to `chrome://extensions/`.
-3. Enable **Developer Mode**.
+4. Enable **Developer Mode**.
-4. Click **Load unpacked** and select the extension folder.
+5. Click **Load unpacked** and select the extension folder.
-5. The extension will now be active.
+6. The extension will now be active.

 ## How It Works
 This extension listens for double-click events on Instagram posts and prevents them from triggering the like action.